-Aside from procedural differences, or in other words, as a result of these procedural differences; FUE is more popular among doctors and patients alike.
+Aside from procedural differences, or in other words, as a result of these procedural differences; FUE costs more.
 With FUE there is no linear scar or any scarring at all.
 In addition to that, it allows for shorter recovery periods and lower risks of infection.

-However, there are other alternatives that operate on milking the economic differences around the globe and taking advantage of the varying price tags.
-Turkey, for example, is a plausible economically efficient destination that offers high quality to cost FUE hair transplantation.
+But, there are other alternatives that give you the same benefits for fewer costs.
+Turkey, for example, is a plausible hair transplant destination that offers high quality to cost ratios.

 Variants Of The Standard Methods: FUE vs FUT

 As we stated previously, there are only two standard hair transplant techniques.
 Other techniques are in reality variants of the standards with minor differences in equipment.
 To be precise, there are only variants of the FUE technique.
 Seeing as FUE is the most popular technique, it is always prone to advancement.
 Additionally, it has more potential in comparison to FUT.

 FUT, on the other hand, is an outdated technique that is almost extinct on the market and is never subject to development.The vast majority of these techniques are exclusively offered by clinics in Turkey.
 Given its the hair transplant capital of the world.
 Without further ado, the developed FUE hair transplant techniques are currently Sapphire FUE and DHI Choi FUE.